Logo Icon

 4. 42.5 km/hr

-TSD problems involve calculating distance, speed, and time, often with relative motion.
+TSD problems involve calculating distance, speed, and time, often in situations involving relative motion.

 The Key Concepts include: